IgniteUI/help-topics/topics/02_Controls/igScroll/02_igScroll_Styling.md

     ```

     In that class we set the background color to be grey, round the edges using `border-radius` and add a box shadow.
-    The width is seti to specifically 12px in order to be the same size like the thumb drag.
+    The width is set to 12px in order to be the same size like the scroll thumb.

-4. Styling the thumb drag
+4. Styling the scroll thumb

-    Styling the vertical thumb drag requires editing a few of the classes that are applied to it.
+    Styling the vertical scroll thumb requires editing a few of the classes that are applied to it.
 The first class
     that we will look into is the main class `igscroll-vdrag`.
 It is mainly used to style the scrollbar.
 In that class
     we specify the initial background color, set `border-radius` so that it matches the track area,
     add `box-shadow` and `border` to make it more distinguished.